 Thanks to a reconstruction of this tour by Turner scholar David Hill, it is possible to follow Turner's daily progress northwards through Wensleydale to Richmond, then on to the northern boundary of the county along the Tees.
 He then turned west towards the Lake District.
 But the high pass, which on a clear day can offer such spectacular views, held no such delights for Turner.
 "In regard to my present trip, I have but little to say but a most confounded fagg, though on horseback.
 The passage out of Teesdale leaves everything far behind for difficulty – bogged most completely horse and its rider, and nine hours making eleven miles."
 At one point, Turner must have dropped his sketch book; one page is still covered in mud to prove it.

-The care Turner took in preparing his watercolor views for the engraver is evident in his practice of painting rough trials, or 'color beginnings'.
+The care Turner took in preparing his watercolour views for the engraver is evident in his practise of painting rough trials, or 'colour beginnings'.
 Exceptionally, for Kirkby Lonsdale Churchyard, there are two: one is broad and serene, blocking in an expansive golden foreground backed by pale distant hills and a clear blue sky.
-The other is much more animated with vivid contrasts of tone and color; the color red, peripheral or much diluted in the former sheet, now appears throughout, most tellingly in the very center of the view.
-These two attitudes of tension and relaxation are retained in the finished watercolor.
+The other is much more animated with vivid contrasts of tone and colour; the colour red, peripheral or much diluted in the former sheet, now appears throughout, most tellingly in the very centre of the view.
+These two attitudes of tension and relaxation are retained in the finished watercolour.
 Turner devised a scuffle among a group of schoolboys turning up for lessons with the vicar.
 The contents of one boy's satchel have been piled on a tomb, with his books being used as missiles to knock them over.
-They are watched by a traveler, leaning against a tree trunk.
+They are watched by a traveller, leaning against a tree trunk.
 Perhaps Turner intended the indifference of both children and adult to what surrounds them as an incentive to make us treasure this beautiful spot the more; the frame of wispy branches certainly gives the distance a privileged, exalted status, in keeping with Whitaker's effusive, "I know not that the site of Kirkby Lonsdale, however admired, has ever been applauded beyond its deserts."

 Timothy Wilcox is an art historian and curator.